The Green Arrow

 One afternoon, I came in after school, and was amazed to see a hammered metal motorcycle that looked like it was a rearing horse.
 It was in the center of the work space, and was almost as tall as the ceiling.
 It was the best piece of art I had ever seen.
 Dad said that it represented the rider’s fury, and expressed how he felt when he rode on the open highway.
 Secretly, I watched this sculpture for the next few years, and it became my power object.
 I knew in the depths of my being that one day, I would be the first girl in our family, to ride across the country, on the saddle of my trusty motorcycle steed.

 I was inspired by Henry Lee, my dad.
 I could fill up journals of stories about my dad’s superhero status.
 He was even a member of the Green Arrow fan club which must have started around the 1940’s.
 He was captivated by the Arrow’s alter ego status, but changed the dynamics a little.
 Instead of using weapons as described in the comics, dad recreated them as chess pieces.
 The warriors studied the options in a game of strategy, and then decided on the best move together.
-He even had canned sound effects, and used a sparking wheel when an opponent was advancing.
+He even had canned sound effects, and used a sparking wheel, that crackled an emitted green light when an opponent advanced.
 It was quite a sensory experience.

-I will embrace the lure of the open highway, and right now a new plan keeps rattling around in my head.
+I will embrace the lure of the open highway and the spirit of the green light.
+Right now a new plan keeps rattling around in my head.
 I have borrowed dad's idea of making sculptures and I am thinking about building percussion instruments with landfill materials.
 You know for sure I will be working with kids.
-Check in with me later, and I'll tell you what's happening.
+Check in with me later, and I'll tell you what's happening along the way.

 Stay tuned for the adventures of Sol Lee